zhutoutoutousan/A-study-note-as-a-beginner/study/software-engineering/web-development/Front-end/programming/JavaScript/notes/object.md

 # General topics
 ## Everything is an object?
 No, check Dan abramov's Just JavaScript course for more.
+(Wrapper object)
 ## Property
 ### Writable or non-writable?